Portfolio manager’s Letter April 2004

 One of the easy ways for a corrupt CEO to control the board of directors is to provide directors with lavish perks, consulting fees, contracts with the a business owned by the director, directors fees, and expense accounts.
 The conflicts of interest here are obvious and odious.
 Directors are supposed to represent the interests of shareholder.
 However, if the CEO is using shareholders money to pass around very nice cookies to directors, it is likely that the directors will end up more interested in the CEO’s welfare than they are in protecting the shareholders’ interest.
 We know that Munger’s “modest proposal” has no chance of acceptance, but he certainly has done a good job at identifying at huge problem.

-Does Losch Investment Management Company expect to find a lot of companies where the management displays all of the above behavior?
+Does Losch Asset Management Company expect to find a lot of companies where the management displays all of the above behavior?
 Not really — many good potential investments are weak in one or two of the above items.
 We are not looking for absolutes here, just a general “leaning toward the light.”

 The strongest positive indicator is stock ownership by management and the strongest negative indicators are large stock option programs, and egregious CEO compensation, either one of which will immediately remove a company from my consideration as an investment.
 Keep in mind that a good portfolio does not need 300 stocks.
 Warren Buffett says that all new money managers should be given a ticket with twenty punches, and told that was the limit of stock selections for their career.
 This is an exaggeration, but the point he is trying to make, is that you do not need to own lots of stocks, all you need is a few good ones.
 In every investment the investor has to have faith in the people that are handing his money, so if the management fails the integrity test, the investor needs to find a new home for the money.